The Project

 an AHRESP · Turismo de Portugal initiative

-The tasca is a small-scale establishment, almost always family-run, with a counter and a kitchen, serving homemade food that is simple and affordable.
-More than a place to eat, it is a neighbourhood meeting point, a stage for the authentic flavours of our cuisine.
+The “tasca” is a small-scale establishment, almost always family-run, with a counter and a kitchen, serving homemade food that is simple and affordable.

 Family origin